michael-hamilton/dmxus/README.md

 #### Updating Fixtures

 dmxus provides a few methods for updating fixtures.
 All methods for updating fixtures expect a parameters object that defines what fixture parameters should update.
-The object's keys are the parameter name to control (see appendix for standardized parameter names), and values are a hex value (0 - 255).
+The object's keys are the names of the parameter to control (see appendix for standardized parameter names), and values are a hex value (0 - 255).
 ```
 const parameters = {
     "intensity": 255,